GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/00-workshop-overview/index.md

 ---
 title: "Workshop Overview"
 ---
-Welcome to CICD fundamentals

-In this workshop you will learn about

-- What is Continius Integrations (CI)
-- What is Continius Delivery (CD)
-- How to use it ?
+In this hands-on session, you'll learn how to harness the power of Continuous Integrations (CI) and Continuous Delivery (CD) to:

+- Understand the fundamentals of CI/CD and its benefits
+- Master the art of automating your build and deployment processes
-- How to automate building applications and delivering them to Kubernetes
+- Learn how to seamlessly integrate your applications with Kubernetes

+By the end of this workshop, you'll be equipped with the skills to revolutionize your development workflow, reduce errors, and increase efficiency.

 ![CICD](cicd.svg)